iAmG-r00t/dotfiles/readme.md

 	:raised_hand: Encrypt your secret files/vital files to be able to commit in git repos
 - [KeePass](https://keepass.info/)
 	:fire: Realy good on handling ssh-keys and working as an SSH Agent

+# Future Updates

+- [ ] Re-write the each scripts into single modules.
+(I had already done this but, I ended up deleting the whole directory by mistake that made me feel fed up.)
+- [ ] Resctructure the whole repository.
+- [ ] Add one liner's section for installing some certain tools and my custom `.bashrc`, this would be benefit if I am setting up a new server that I would only prefer to use bash in it.
+- [ ] Custom common aliases that I use in a single file, to be deployed in a bash enviroment.
+- [ ] Other things that I will think of in the future ...